 TPLO Surgery Recovery for Dogs: What to Do & What to Avoid

-While every dog will be different, the first 12 weeks after TPLO surgery are a critical period.
+While every dog will be different, the first 12 weeks after TPLO surgery are critical periods.
 Full recovery may take anywhere from 8 weeks to 6 months.
-Recovery time may partly depend on your dog’s size, age and breed.
+Recovery time may partly depend on your dog’s size, age, and breed.

 Though a bone graft will be secured in place by a plate and screws, your pup will still need healing time following surgery.